 - Stop wearing the compression socks immediately if numbness, tingling, or pain occurs while wearing them.

-Compression socks can be terrific supportive wear.
-They have shown some remarkable and promising results when used correctly.
-The most important factor to consider when purchasing compression socks is choosing the right compression pressure level.
+- The most important factor to consider when purchasing compression socks is choosing the right compression pressure level.
 Too high of the compression pressure will suffocate your legs and cause disruption to the blood flow in the lower extremities; too low of the compression pressure will not provide you the compression therapy you are looking for.